contentful/forma-36/MIGRATION.md

 ### Form Components

 We changed how the Form Components work on version 4.
-In version 3 we had the Field components, like `TextField` or `SelectField` that would handle elements like Label, HelpText, and ValidationMessage.
+In version 3 we had the Field components, like `TextField` or `SelectField`, that would handle elements like Label, HelpText, and ValidationMessage.
 In version 4 we created the `FormControl` which gives the user more flexibility and controls the given input, its validation, state, etc.
 All the previous options are still available within the `FormControl` component: